Devnetly/Breast-Cancer-Classification/README.md

 ## Overview

-This university project, conducted in 2024, is a collaboration between our team and the Anti-Cancer Center of Sidi Bel Abbes (CAC).
-The objective of this project was to develop an AI system capable of diagnosing breast cancer through the classification of gigapixel hematoxylin and eosin histopathological images (whole slide images).
+This project, conducted in 2024, is a collaboration between our team and the Anti-Cancer Center of Sidi Bel Abbes (CAC).
+The objective of this project was to develop an AI system capable of diagnosing breast cancer through the classification of gigapixel hematoxylin and eosin (H&E) histopathological images (whole slide images).
 We used the [BRCAS](https://www.bracs.icar.cnr.it/) dataset for this purpose.
 The process mainly consists of two stages:

 - **Feature Extraction**: This involves processing the high-resolution whole slide images to generate a more compact representation that can be processed by deep learning models.